SimonG96/Resharper.AutoFormatOnSave/README.md

 # Resharper.AutoFormatOnSave

 Resharper.AutoFormatOnSave is a Visual Studio Extension that calls ReSharper's `Silent Cleanup Code` command when you save your solution.
+It is based on [this](https://github.com/PombeirP/ReSharper.AutoFormatOnSave) extension.

 ## Allowed File Extensions